axyr/hhs-web-applications/static/README.md

-# Collection Vuejs Web Application
+# Collection Web Application

-This is the vue js version of the Collection Web Application.
+This is the "static" version of the Collection Web Application.

 This version is written in plain HTMl, CSS and Javascript.